Bishalmoktan/rasterex-docs/docs/introduction/markup-methods/intro.md

     dimtext: string; // value for measurement markups
     layer: number; // markup layer
-    pagenumber: number; // 0-indexed page number for markup placement }
+    pagenumber: number; // 0-indexed page number for markup placement
+    text: string; // value for text markups
+    bisTextArrow: boolean; //true if the markup is an arrow for a callout.
+    transparency: number; //a value between 0 and 100 that holds the transparency value
+    rotation: number; //the rotation of the markup in degrees.
+    uniqueID: string; // A unique identity for the markup object.
+    textBoxConnected: markupobject; //if the markupobject is an arrow for a callout this is the connected text box connected to it.
+    font: font object;
+}
 ```

 ---

 ## Markup Object Methods